MatiasZepeda/Matizepeda/README.md

 ```

 Your responses are saved in `happiness_log.csv`.
 The script will also display
-the average happiness across all saved entries.
+your average happiness across all saved entries.

+## Web interface

+Open `index.html` in your browser (or deploy the repository with any static
+site host).
+The page lets you record a score between 0 and 10 in local storage
+and shows the average score for all entries saved in the browser.